Applications

 1. 4) Successful applicants may be contacted by relevant course instructors before classes start.

 2. 5) Successful applicants who decide to cancel all or part of their courses after submitting an application should contact the Hokkaido Summer Institute Managing Section via the Inquiry Form or e-mail.
-Please note that paid fees (including accommodation fee) are non-refundable unless the program is cancelled by Hokkaido University.
+In principle, tuition fees that have already been paid will not be refunded, except if Hokkaido University issues a policy of refunding (due to infectious diseases, disaster, etc.).

-4. 7) Hokkaido Summer Institute reserves the right to cancel the course due to unforeseen and/or unavoidable circumstances.
-In this case, any expenses (air ticket fee etc.) incurred other than program fee will not be reimbursed.
+3. 6) Hokkaido Summer Institute reserves the right to cancel the course due to unforeseen and/or unavoidable circumstances.
+In this case, any expenses (air ticket fee etc.) incurred including program fee will not be reimbursed.
+In addition, Hokkaido University is not responsible for any costs associated with cancellations of airline tickets or accommodations.
+Applicants should keep this in mind when making travel arrangements.

 1. 1) All personal information collected by Hokkaido University (hereinafter referred to as “the University”) will be completely protected in compliance with the Act on the Protection of Personal Information, the EU’s General Data Production Regulation (hereinafter referred to as “GDPR”), and other related acts and pursuant to the Hokkaido University Personal Information Management Regulations.